 Fortunately, laser skin resurfacing can help rejuvenate your skin and minimize skin imperfections.

-Did you know you can learn laser skin resurfacing and other cosmetic laser treatments during laser training at National Laser Institute?
+Did you know you can learn this and other cosmetic treatments during laser training at National Laser Institute?

 Did you know winter is considered “laser season”?
-Because laser-treated skin is sensitive to sun exposure, cosmetic laser techs recommend undergoing laser resurfacing and other laser treatments during fall or winter months when you spend most of your time indoors and covered head to toe.
+Because laser-treated skin is sensitive to sun exposure, laser techs recommend laser treatments during fall or winter months when you spend most of your time indoors and are covered from head to toe.

 A common misconception among clients is that laser skin resurfacing is only safe for light skin types.
-While certain lasers pose a higher risk for discoloration or cell damage in darker skin, there are safe and effective skin resurfacing options.
-Clients with darker skin may consider other skin resurfacing options such as radiofrequency treatments or microneedling.
+While specific cosmetic lasers pose a higher risk for discoloration and cell damage in darker skin, there are safe and effective options for dark skin.
+Clients with darker skin may consider other options such as radiofrequency or microneedling.

-3. Different lasers are optimized for different issues and skin types
+- Different lasers are optimized for different concerns and skin types

 - Ablative lasers work by uniformly affecting the skin.
 Each pass of the laser will remove another thin layer of skin.

 - Non-ablative lasers, on the other hand, cause heat damage to the upper or deeper layers of the skin.

 - Fractional lasers are either ablative or non-ablative.
 This skin resurfacing method involved coaxing the body into responding to fractionated laser light.

 At National Laser Institute, you will work with: